Humps in Motzkin paths and standard Young tableaux in a $(2,1)$-hook: The number of SYTs in a -hook

-To obtain $S_{k}(2,1;n)$, we define the weight $w$ of a Motzkin prefix $M\in \mathcal{MP}_{n,k}^{*U}$ as $w(M)=(-1)^r$, where $r$ is the number of flat steps after the last up step. \begin{proof}[Proof of Theorem \ref{thm:33}] By Lemma \ref{lem:33}, we have
+We are now ready to give the proof of Theorem \ref{thm:33}.
+The weight $w$ of a Motzkin prefix $M\in \mathcal{M}_{n,k}^{*U}$ is defined as $w(M)=(-1)^r$, where $r$ is the number of flat steps after the last up step. \begin{proof}[Proof of Theorem \ref{thm:33}] By Lemma \ref{lem:33}, we have